Our Weekend Skiing at Mt Hutt, New Zealand

 Skiing at Mt Hutt, New Zealand

-Since we are living in Queenstown we have NZ Ski season passes that let us go skiing and snowboarding on the Remarkables and Coronet peak (the two ski fields closest to Queenstown) as much as we want!
+During our time living in Queenstown in the winter season, we had purchased NZ Ski season passes that let us go skiing and snowboarding on the Remarkables and Coronet Peak ski fields (the two ski fields closest to Queenstown) as much as we want!
 But what many people don’t know is that this season pass also includes access to another skifield, Mt Hutt, some 5 hours from Queenstown.

 Here is everything we learned about skiing in Mt Hutt while we were there.